aoterodelaroza/acpdb/README.md

 END
 ~~~
 Insert a computational method with name `name.s` in the
 database.
-If a method with that name already exists in the database,
-replace it.
 The method definition includes details regarding how to
 write input files for it.
 At the moment, only two writer interfaces
 are supported: Gaussian and psi4.
 The literature references (by key or
 numerical ID) for the method are given in LITREFS and a description